tdolan21/trivia-game/README.md

 Many functions require hiding and deleting elements, would like to create a more efficient flow for the program.

+There seems to be a bug where if a user were to quickly breeze through game, the clearInterval() function can't keep up with program.

 ## To Do's

 Would like to add more animations and do some visual tweaks to the program.

 Need to make design responsive.